anthonysharpy/theta-surface/readme.md

 - In creating the graphs some math is performed to convert the smiles from a graph showing the change in total implied variance changes against log moneyness into a graph that shows how implied volatility changes as the strike price changes.
 - Once constructed these graphs are saved to file.
 - These graphs are then useful for things such as efficiently pricing options at any given strike price, accurately analysing the market when other data is noisy, validating that other market data is accurate and tracking changes in risk and uncertainty over time.

+# AI disclaimer

+ChatGPT was used in this project for research and looking-up information. **None** of the code or text in this project is AI-generated.